-- ♦ Hourly fee. - Minimum monthly fee based on estimated number of hours per month. - Project fees for a one-time project (such as the opening ceremony for a new building). - ♦ Retainer fee.

-Check which is the most appropriate for you.

-Other professionals involved in the creative process include:

-- Web designers. - Photographers (including press photographers and commercial photographers). - ♦ Illustrators and animators. - Marketing consultants who provide expertise covering the broad spectrum of marketing. - Ad agencies. - Audio/visual experts (musicians, sound, video).
+- " Hourly fee. - " Minimum monthly fee based on estimated number of hours per month. - " Project fees for a onetime project (such as the opening ceremony for a new building). - " Retainer fee. - " Check which is the most appropriate for you. - " Other professionals involved in the creative process include: - " Web designers. - " Photographers (including press photographers and commercial photographers).
+Illustrators and animators. - " Marketing consultants who provide expertise covering the broad spectrum of marketing. - " Ad agencies. - " Audio/visual experts (musicians, sound, video).

-COMMON ERRORS IN WORKING W VITH MARKETING PROFESSIONALS ERROR SOLUTION Leaving it too late to involve the writer and the designer.
-Bring your key professionals (copywriter and graphic designer) into the loop at an early stage.
+Common Errors In Working With Marketing Professionals Error Solution Leaving it too late to involve the writer and the designer Bring your key professionals (copywriter and graphic designer) into the loop at an early stage.
 Involve them in identifying and formulating your marketing messages and target audiences.
-Debating whether the text or the design should come first.
-There is no need to waste time on this chicken-and-egg question.
-It doesn't matter which comes first, so long as you copywriter and your designer synchronise their work.
-Asking your designer or printer to "look over the text".
-Just as you wouldn't expect your copywriter to do the design, don't expect the visual professionals (web designers, graphic designers, printers) to write your text.
-Giving your brochure to a web designer and saying, "Just reproduce this on my website".
-Giving your brochure to a web designer and saying, "Just reproduce this on my website".
-The visitors to your website look for information in a different way than readers of your brochure.
-Web content (text) should be specifically written by your copywriter for this purpose.
+Debating whether the text or the design should come first There is no need to waste time on this chicken and egg question.
+It doesn't matter which comes first, so long as your copywriter and your designer synchronise their work Asking your designer or printer to "look aver the text" Just as you wouldn't expect your copywriter to do design, don't expect the visual professionals (web designers, graphic designers, printers) to write your text.
+Giving your brochure to a web designer and saying "Just reproduce his on my website" The visitors to your website look for information in a different way than readers of your brochures.
+Web content (text) should be specially written by your copywriter for this purpose